AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 Here is the list:
 \verbinclude "DOX_BOXING_DEBUG_DYNAMICTABLE.txt"

-If \c true was passed to \alib{boxing::DbgBoxing;DumpVTables}, then those with static tables had been given.
+If \c true was passed to \alib{boxing::debug;DumpVTables}, then those with static tables had been given.
 A second, default boolean parameter can be used to trigger the list of specialized functions with each \e vtable listed.

 #### Getting A Quick Overview: ####
-To finish this chapter, method \alib{boxing;DbgBoxing::DumpAll} is invoked, which aggregates much of the above.<br>
+To finish this chapter, function \alib{boxing;debug::DumpAll} is invoked, which aggregates much of the above.<br>
 The following shows the invocation and a possible corresponding output: